Steve-Fenton/stevefenton.co.uk/src/pages/blog/2021/09/a-perspective-on-laws-of-software-development.md

 ## Brooks’ Law

 The Mythical Man Month is a book that just doesn’t go out of date.
-(Except, perhaps, the chapter on Microfiche but modern alternatives could reasonably be substituted!)
+(Except, perhaps, the chapter on Microfiche, but modern alternatives could reasonably be substituted!)
 Brooks’ Law simply states that adding more people to a late project will make it later.
 This is usually exacerbated by starting a project before the right people are available to staff it, or believing you can run multiple projects concurrently without them having an effect on each other.
 (See “Why Limit WIP” by Jim Benson).

 There isn’t so much an exception to this, but a “prevention of too broad an application”.
 There are often people who are close to a project, but not actively contributing to it.
 These inner-loop folks can become individual contributors and speed things up; you may defend Brooks’ Law by saying “they are already on the project…” kind of.